5 Fur Traders: Economic and Cultural Exchanges

 - The American Fur Company, founded in 1808, came to dominate the fur trade in Minnesota after the North West Company moved its headquarters out of Grand Portage.

 From their headquarters in southeastern Minnesota near the meeting point of the Mississippi and the Minnesota Rivers, the American Fur Company had established a monopoly on most trade in Minnesota by the early 1820s.
-Several years early, the US military began construction on a post that became Fort Snelling to help, among other things, to administer the trade.
+Several years earlier, the US military began construction on a post that became Fort Snelling to help, among other things, administer the fur trade.
 A profitable business in trading furs for the American company proved to be temporary, however, as changing fashions in Europe, depleted resources in Minnesota, and an encroaching nation hungry for land all combined to undercut the centuries-old trade.

 The American Fur Company at Mendota